Swing axle

-Some later automobile rear swing axles have universal joints connecting the driveshafts to the differential, which is attached to the chassis.
+Many later automobile rear swing axles have universal joints connecting the driveshafts to the differential, which is attached to the chassis.
 Swing axles do not have universal joints at the wheels — the wheels are always perpendicular to the driveshafts; the design is therefore not suitable for a car's front wheels, which require steering motion.
 Nevertheless, a simplified variant, wherein the differential remained fixed to one of the halfshafts, was offered optionally on the 1963 Jeep Wagoneer's front axle, upon its market introduction.

-Swing axle suspensions conventionally used leaf springs and shock absorbers, though later Mercedes-Benz applications used coil springs.
+Swing axle suspensions often used leaf springs and shock absorbers, though later Mercedes-Benz applications used coil springs and the VW beetle swing axle was torsion bar sprung.

+One problem inherent in the swing axle concept is that it almost inevitably results in a very high roll centre which causes detrimental jacking effects and camber change when cornering and lateral cornering forces are applied.
+Its simple geometry limits design freedom to a great extent.

+Swing axles can also be used as a low cost and durable independent suspension solution for non-driven front or rear axles, the Tatra 17 which had swing axles front and rear being an early example.
 It was also used in early aircraft (1910 or before), such as the Sopwith and Fokker, usually with rubber bungee and no damping.

 Comparison

 Advantage

 The swing axle suspension has two advantages over the typical live axle: